 “There are a lot of organizations doing political organizing, but I think we’re working on something different here in terms of talking about it as a community.
 It really struck home for me when we had the Shabbat dinner for gay and lesbian marriage.”

 "Beautiful, haunting and exotic in so many wonderful ways."
-With an audience of over 700 at the December 5th concert, Journeys in Ladino & Yiddish, A Besere Velt and The Guy Mendilow Ensemble transported the audience of over 700 on a musical and multi-cultural adventure.
-Listen here to just one number the band and chorus performed together, the Yiddish sweatshop lament, S'Falt a Shney (Snow is Falling).
+With an audience of over 1,000 at the May 14, 2016 concert, Tevye's Daughters: Journeys to A Better World, A Besere Velt and The Klezmatics transported the audience on a musical and multi-cultural adventure.

 The repertoire of A Besere Velt grew out of the shtetls, the sweatshops and union meetings, the camps and ghettos.
 These folk songs make the richness of the Eastern European immigrant experience accessible to a generation of non-Yiddish speakers.
 They contain the sounds of the history, the culture and the progressive values that have influenced generations.